 Stasis: The Maintenance of Fahr Physiology

 Approximately once in every 150 years, every fahr enters stasis, roughly equivalent in length to their waking state.
-During stasis their bodies are rebuilt.
+During stasis, their bodies are rebuilt.
 The Fahr referred to entering stasis as “going down” and emerging from it as “surfacing.”
 The archive contained little specific information about the processes involved, but we were able to determine cultured stem cells played a role.
-These were used to repair, replace, and rejuvenate bodily structures, all while allowing a natural but slow aging to occur.
+These were used to repair, replace, and rejuvenate bodily structures, all while allowing natural but slow ageing to occur.
 Older fahr were, therefore, healthy but less robust than their younger counterparts.
 Eventually, this process would become less effective, resulting in an average life span of about seventy millennia.
-As in the human population, life style choices played a role in individual longevity.
+As in the human population, lifestyle choices played a role in individual longevity.

 Modern Fahr Physiology: The Display of Emotion